 - Research Capabilities

-The Ohio State University Nuclear Reactor Laboratory (OSU-NRL) offers a number of irradiation capabilities, including the unique capability of reactor irradiations in external large-experiment dry tubes using the OSU Research Reactor (OSURR).
-In the next-to-core position in which either a 6.5" I.D. or a 9.5" I.D. external dry tube can be located, irradiations can be performed in a neutron flux up to ≈1012 n/cm2/s.
-Among the possibilities for use are experiments involving instrumented, high-temperature irradiations of prototype instrumentation for next-generation reactors, sensors and sensor materials, and optical fibers designed for up to 1600 °C. In addition to the external large-experiment dry tubes, the reactor also has two 2.5" I.D. in-core dry tubes that support instrumented experiments, but at ambient temperature.
+The Ohio State University Nuclear Reactor Laboratory (NRL) offers a number of irradiation capabilities, including the unique capability of reactor irradiations in external large-experiment dry tubes using the OSU Research Reactor (RR).
+In the next-to-core position in which either a 6.5 inch I.D. or a 9.5 inch I.D. external dry tube can be located, irradiations can be performed in a neutron flux up to ≈1012 n/cm2/s.
+Among the possibilities for use are experiments involving instrumented, high-temperature irradiations of prototype instrumentation for next-generation reactors, sensors and sensor materials, and optical fibers designed for up to 1600 °C. In addition to the external large-experiment dry tubes, the reactor also has two 2.5 inch I.D. in-core dry tubes that support instrumented experiments, but at ambient temperature.

-To complement these reactor capabilities, the OSU-NRL has a Co-60 irradiator that presently has a dose rate in the range of 10-20 krad/hr in silicon and that is capable of being upgraded to Mrad/hr-level dose rate.
-The OSU-NRL is part of a nationally recognized research institution that holds a broad-scope radioactive materials license that allows for a wide range of radioactive materials in various forms.
-The OSU-NRL has four experienced staff members, of which three are senior reactor operators for the OSURR.
+To complement these reactor capabilities, the NRL has a Co-60 irradiator that presently has a dose rate in the range of 10-20 krad/hr in silicon and that is capable of being upgraded to Mrad/hr-level dose rate.
+The NRL is part of a nationally recognized research institution that holds a broad-scope radioactive materials license that allows for a wide range of radioactive materials in various forms.
+The NRL has four experienced staff members, of which three are senior reactor operators for the RR.
 The staff can assist with design of experiments that safely meet the experimenter's needs, and they also perform experiment installation and removal, safety review, and necessary radiation safety functions, including use of gamma ray spectroscopy to characterize post-irradiation activity in experiments and preparing Limited Quantity packages for shipment.